 - Career Opportunities for Student with Disabilities

-- This website offers information on COSD, a national and professional association that is comprised with over 600 colleges and 500 major national employers.
+- This website offers information on COSD, a national and professional association that is comprised of over 600 colleges and 500 major national employers.
 The mission of the association is to increase the employment rate of people with disabilities.
 The site provides background on the organization and their initiatives for assisting recent graduates with disabilities in career preparation.
-There is also information for higher education institutions and employeers on products and services that COSD can provide to help accommodate employees with disabilities.
+There is also information for higher education institutions and employers on products and services that COSD can provide to help accommodate employees with disabilities.

 This site provides information for people with disabilities considering going to work while still being able to receive disability benefits.
-For example, income support programs for people with disabilities, such as Social Security Disability Insurance, Supplemental Security Income, and for applying for benefits and filing appeals.
+For example, income support programs for people with disabilities, such as Social Security Disability Insurance, Supplemental Security Income and for applying for benefits and filing appeals.
 Also, there is information on work incentives and information for understanding the Ticket to Work program and other programs that the government provides for people with disabilities to return to work or continue working while receiving benefits.
-This site is also helpful for understanding and being aware of the most recent laws and regulations related to the American Disability Act and Social Security, as well as laws on housing, education, and voting.
+This site is also helpful for understanding and being aware of the most recent laws and regulations related to the American Disability Act and Social Security, as well as laws on housing, education and voting.

 - National Federation of the Blind- Resources for Working

 This site provides resources for both those seeking employment and employers.
-For people seeking employment, there are a variety of discussion boards that can be accessed and uses, links to training centers, technology centers, and state and local organizations.
+For people seeking employment, there are a variety of discussion boards that can be accessed and uses, links to training centers, technology centers and state and local organizations.
 For employers, there are resources for information on Braille signs, courtesy rules of blindness, laws and regulations, and information about how to accommodate blind and low vision employees.

-- College Resources for Visually Impaired Students - Provides information on accommodations, scholarships, and assistive technologies.
+- College Resources for Visually Impaired Students - Provides information on accommodations, scholarships and assistive technologies.

 - National Business and Disability Council

-This site provides resources on how to disclose a disability, as well as how to network, write a resume, and construct an elevator speech.
+This site provides resources on how to disclose a disability, as well as how to network, write a resume and construct an elevator speech.
 There are also links to job search engines and career events taking place around the country.
 People can post resumes as well as look at other resumes on the site.
-There is also information on ADA Compliance laws, reasonable accommodations to ask for, and specialized equipment needed to perform particular jobs.
+There is also information on ADA Compliance laws, reasonable accommodations to ask for and specialized equipment needed to perform particular jobs.